qlyoung/MumbleEchoSpatializer/README.md

 Usage
 -----
 Audio will be spatialized while a match is in progress and actively being played.
-Launch countdown, post-score and other states will not have spatialized audio.
+Pre- and post-match states will not have spatialized audio.

 Mumble settings for positional audio will need to be adjusted for best experience.
 Go to Configure -> Settings -> Audio Output and check the